 All of CVOTs reported the proportion of patients using any rescue medication throughout the trial except for PIONEER 6 which only reported the proportions using specific types of rescue medication.
-Where reported, 19.5% to 21.7% of patients receiving active agents compared to 27.9% to 40.6% receiving placebo used any rescue medication throughout the trials, 9-12 with the largest between-arm difference observed in SUSTAIN 6 (Table 3.4).
-12 In PIONEER 6, over twice as many patients receiving placebo compared to those treated with oral semaglutide 14 mg used insulin, sulfonylureas, and SGLT-2 inhibitors during the trial; 69 a roughly similar trend was observed in SUSTAIN 6 and EMPA-REG OUTCOME with the exception of no additional SGLT-2 inhibitor use allowed in EMPA-REG OUTCOME (Table 3.4).
+Where reported, 19.5% to 21.7% of patients receiving active agents compared to 27.9% to 40.6% receiving placebo used any rescue medication throughout the trials, 16-19 with the largest between-arm difference observed in SUSTAIN 6 (Table 3.4).19 In PIONEER 6, over twice as many patients receiving placebo compared to those treated with oral semaglutide 14 mg used insulin, sulfonylureas, and SGLT-2 inhibitors during the trial;9 a roughly similar trend was observed in SUSTAIN 6 and EMPA-REG OUTCOME with the exception of no additional SGLT-2 inhibitor use allowed in EMPA-REG OUTCOME (Table 3.4).
 In LEADER and TECOS, more similar rates of rescue medication were observed with active agents and placebo.

-The proportion of patients discontinuing the trial product was higher with active agents compared to placebo in all CVOTs except for TECOS in which there were similar rates of all-cause discontinuation of the trial product between the arms (Table 3.4).
+The proportion of patients discontinuing the trial product was higher with oral semaglutide 14 mg compared to placebo in PIONEER 6 while rates of all-cause discontinuation of the trial product were more similar between active agents and placebo in the other CVOTs (Table 3.4).
 The proportion of patients not completing the trial were generally similar between the placebo and active arms in all CVOTs (Table 3.4).